telugudevopsguru/aws-zero-to-hero/README.md

 - Verify that the base test lab is operational

 ## Day 30: Resume Preparation
+Preparing for AWS-related job interviews, including mock interviews and review of key concepts.
+- Resume Preparation
 - Conducting Mock Interview
 - Interview Questions and Answers

+# Conclusion
+Congratulations on completing the "30 Days AWS Zero to Hero" curriculum!
+By now, you should have a solid foundation in AWS services and be ready to tackle more advanced topics and certifications.